MidrarAdham/nhr_scripts/README.md

 ## Purpose:

-This project to meant to time-align NHR 9410 (Grid Simulator) and Real-Time Automation Controller (RTAC), perform caliberation and testing processes.
+This project to meant to time-align NHR 9410 (Grid Simulator) and Real-Time Automation Controller (RTAC), perform caliberation and testing procedures.

 ## Location: